FabulousIcan/react-to-do-app/README.md

 npm install -g create-react-app
 ```

-### Create new app and grab the node-modules from it to the ap directory
+### Create new app and grab the node-modules from it to the app directory
 ```
 create-react-app my-app
 ```